awsdocs/aws-doc-sdk-examples/rust_dev_preview/test-utils/README.md

 ## Running the code example

-The code in this example is not self executing.
+The code in this example is not self-executing.
 Instead, look at its usage in the unit tests of other AWS SDK for Rust examples.

 ## Resources